 The tariffs imposed by the Trump Administration provide the relief needed to level the playing field for American aluminum workers and foster a thriving aluminum industry.
-Aluminum Now will continue to fight to protect this critical industry.
+The U.S. aluminum sector is once again on a growth trajectory, securing American jobs, revitalizing local economies, and reinforcing national security.

 “This is not an area where we can afford to become dependent on other countries.”